The Russia Investigations: Trump Says His Answers For Mueller Are Done. Now What?

 Assange has been a stone in the U.S. government's shoe for years, dating back to WikiLeaks' publication of Defense and State Department secrets leaked from within the family.

-Then came the allegations of sexual misconduct that, along with Assange's fears about his enemies in Washington, prompted him to seek refuge in the Ecuadorian embassy in London in 2012.
+Then came the allegations of sexual misconduct that, along with Assange's fears about his enemies in Washington, prompted him to seek refuge in the Ecuadorian Embassy in London in 2012.
 And there was the drift into the orbit of Russia with Assange's show on the Russian TV network also linked to its now years-long campaign of "active measures" against the West.

-Prosecutors say the Russian military intelligence officers who stole data from American cyber-victims then gave it to Assange for him to release — the terms in the indictment are clear, although neither Assange or WikiLeaks are specifically named.
+Prosecutors say the Russian military intelligence officers who stole data from American cyber victims then gave it to Assange for him to release — the terms in the indictment are clear, although neither Assange or WikiLeaks are specifically named.

 Assange denied the sexual assault allegations and denied that the material WikiLeaks released in 2016 came from Russia.